STRYKER316/food-recipe-app-api/README.md

 # Food-recipe-app-api
 * This repository contains the code for a food recipe app API.
-With this API, users can easily access a wide range of recipes and enhance their cooking experience.
+With this API, users can easily access a variety of recipes and enhance their cooking experience.
-* The API allows users to browse and search for various recipes, as well as create and manage their own recipes.
+* The API allows users to browse and search for various recipes, and create and manage their own recipes.
 * It provides endpoints for retrieving recipe details, adding ingredients, and saving favorite recipes.
 * The app is built using Django and follows RESTful principles for API design.
 * It also utilizes a PostgreSQL database for storing recipe data.